MiguelMarcelino/Thoth/scala/cats-effect/fiber.md

 def async[A](k: (Either[Throwable, A] => Unit) => Unit): IO[A]
 ```

-Key things about async
+Key things about `async`
 - It does not introduce asynchronicity on its own
 - It takes an asynchronous process and exposes it as IO
 - It builds on the idea of continuation
 	- Instead of returning a result, we call the rest of the computation with it
-	- In this case, k is a callback function.
-It is called by async when the computation completes
+	- In this case, `k` is a callback function.
+It is called by `async` when the computation completes.

 Below is an overview of how fibers are created: